15 Great Comic Series You Can Read for Free

 Writer: Mike Mignola, Artist: Jason Shawn Alexander, Colors: Dave Stewart

 Pirate ships, zeppelins, ghosts, demons, cattle mutilations: What's not to like about The Drowning, Abe Sapien's first adventure without BPRD stalwart Hellboy?
 Mignola's Hellboy universe has a whole lot of characters, but one of the most fascinating is one who has more or less been relegated to B-Squad.
-The fish man Abe Sapien, found at the bottom of the ocean and only alluded to in the latest film, provides some of the freshest, most abstract adventures in the demon and witchcraft-heavy universe.
-You can get 23 issues of Abe Sapien on Unlimited right now (in addition to Hellboy, BPRD, Baltimore, Frankenstein Underground, and Lobster Johnson, all in the same universe).
+The fish man Abe Sapien, discovered long ago at the bottom of the ocean and only alluded to in the latest film, provides some of the freshest, most abstract adventures in the demon and witchcraft-heavy universe.
+You can get 23 issues of Abe Sapien on Unlimited right now.
+(That's in addition to other in-universe titles like Hellboy, BPRD, Baltimore, the wonderful Frankenstein Underground, and Lobster Johnson.)

 Afterlife with Archie (Archie)